Thank you for your interest in the Graduate School of Biomedical Sciences.

 Some helpful suggestions for completing the application process are listed below.

-- When applying through the TTUHSC Online Admissions Application Wizard System (Merlin), select Graduate School of Biomedical Sciences application, major, and term.
+this link to the Online Admissions Application System (Merlin), select Graduate School of Biomedical Sciences application, major, and term.

 - Applicants may check the status of their documents on the web through Merlin.
 All documents must be received by the application deadline date.

 - Applications must be completed and SUBMITTED by application closing date.
 Only submitted applications with all required support

 - Your application is not submitted until you see "PACKET SUBMITTED" with a large green checkmark to the right.

 - The Pharmaceutical Sciences program is a separate program from the Biomedical Sciences

 concentration in Pharmacology and Neuroscience.
 DO NOT apply to the School of Pharmacy

 - A non-refundable processing fee of $45 is required for all applicants.
 The processing